Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

 Lead reactivation is measurable from day one.
 Unlike brand campaigns or long-term SEO efforts, you know quickly whether the outreach is generating results.
 Track these metrics to evaluate performance and improve over time.

-Metric | What It Measures | Benchmark to Watch |
+| Metric | What It Measures | Benchmark |

 |---|---|---|

-Reactivation Rate | % of dormant contacts who re-engage | 10–25% is a healthy range |
+| Reactivation rate | % of dormant contacts who re-engage | 10-25% for a healthy campaign |

-Conversion Rate | % of reactivated leads that book or buy | 30% vs. 10% for new leads |
+| Conversion rate | % of reactivated leads that book or buy | 30%+ vs. 10% for new leads |

-Revenue per Reactivated Lead | Average revenue generated per contact closed | Compare to new lead revenue |
+| Revenue per reactivated lead | Average revenue generated per contact closed | Compare to new lead revenue |

-Cost per Reactivated Customer | Total campaign cost divided by customers won | Should be 5–10x lower than new lead CAC |
+| Cost per reactivated customer | Total campaign cost divided by customers won | Should be 5-10x lower than new lead CAC |

-Response Time | Time from re-engagement to first reply | Under 1 minute for best results |
+| Response time | Time from re-engagement to first reply | Under 1 minute for best results |

 The most important number is the last one in your own business: what does it cost you to acquire a new customer today, versus what does it cost to reactivate a dormant one?
-Run that comparison once and the case for reactivation becomes impossible to ignore.

 A simple benchmark: if your current cost per new customer is $500 and your reactivation campaign costs $50 per recovered customer, every dollar you shift from acquisition to reactivation returns 10x the efficiency.
 Even a modest 15% reactivation rate on a list of 300 dormant leads produces 45 new customers at a fraction of your normal acquisition cost.